sd2beatles/Big-Data-with-Scala-and-Spark/learningScala/Part2.ProgrammingWithR.md

 # Part 2.
 Programming with RDDs

 ## 1.Transformation
-Transformation: Create a slight modified RDD from the previosu one by implemeting a funcito such as filter,map and so on
+Transformation: Create a slight modified RDD from the previous one by implemeting a function such as filter,map and so on

 ### 1.1 filter